 Jazz Choreography Enterprises is seeking submissions for our April 2024 production of the JCE Jazz Dance Project.
 The performances will take place at the KnJ Theater at Peridance on Saturday, April 27th, at 8:00 and Sunday, April 28th, at 4:00.
 Please contact email@example.com for more information or to submit your work.

-- We must receive a video link to youtube or vimeo of the complete work to be presented by Monday, January 15, 2018.
-We no longer accept DVD’s.
+We must receive a video link to youtube or vimeo of the complete work to be presented by January 19.
+2024.
+Please don’t send large files.
 The dance must be at least two minutes long and no more than eight minutes long.
-Rehearsal video is fine (better than a bad performance video), but the dance must be a finished piece, not a work-in-progress.
+Rehearsal video is fine, but the dance must be a finished piece, not a work-in-progress.

 - We will accept only one submission from each choreographer.
 Please do not send multiple videos and ask us to choose.

 - Live music must be approved by JCE.
 We don’t have much tech time, so we’d have to see if we can rehearse with live music.
 We encourage the use of original compositions and arrangements/recordings of music.